 Fold in the ground almond/almond meal mixture in two increments.
 Paint the mixture halfway up the side of the bowl, using the flat side of a spatula.
 Scrape the mixture down to the center of the bowl.
 Repeat two or three times, then check to see if the mixture slides slowly down the side of the bowl.
-Add drops of gel color and mix them briefly with a toothpick.
-Put the mixture in a piping bag fitted with your choice of piping tip (round, 1⁄4 or 1⁄2 inch in diameter or 6 - 12 mm).
+Put the mixture in a piping bag fitted with your choice of piping tip (for rosette macarons, use a Wilton 1M type).
 If you don't have a macaron mat, draw circles on baking/parchment paper about 2inches/5cm in diameter & turn the paper over before placing on the baking sheets.
 Pipe shells, I like to count numbers in my head and use the same count for each shell so they end up similar in size.

-I pipe inside the circles to about 1 3/4 inches/4.5cm but you can go to 1 1/2 inches (3.8cm) & the macarons will spread & fill the circle while drying.
+I pipe inside the circles to about 1 3⁄4 inches/4.5cm but you can go to 1 1⁄2 inches (3.8cm) & the macarons will spread & fill the circle while drying.

 Slam each sheet hard four to six times on the counter/worktop.
+Do not slam the sheets if you are making rosette macarons, just let them dry.
 Let the unbaked macarons dry until they look dull but not overly dry.
 Drying time depends on humidity.
 In a dry climate, the macarons can dry in 15 to 20 minutes; in a humid climate, it can take 35 to 40 minutes.
+Rosette macarons benefit from longer drying time.

 While the macarons are drying, heat the oven to 300 F (150 C/130C Fan oven/Gas Mark 2).
 Bake one sheet at a time on the middle rack.
 Check in 11 minutes.
 If the tops slide or move (independently of the 'feet' when you gently twist the top), then bake for 2 to 3 more minutes.
 Check one or two.
 If they move when gently touched, put them back in the oven for 1 to 2 more minutes until they don't move when touched.
-Let the macaroons cool for 10 minutes before removing from the pan.
+Let the macarons cool for 10 minutes before removing from the pan.
 The macarons should release without sticking.